arminzou/system-design-knowledge-base/docs/System Design Fundamental.md

 #### Frontend

-A **web server** that serves static files, handles browser requests, and returns data to browsers.

-> Examples: IIS, Nginx, Apache, HAPorxy
+A **web server** that **serves staic files** (HTML, CSS, JavaScript), **routes requests** to appropriate backend servers, often **acts as the entry point** for client application.

+!!! info All frontend servers are web servers, but not all web servers that serve static files are considered frontend servers (Ex: CDN, Static File Servers).

+> Node.js with Express: Often used to create custom frontend servers that serve React/Angular/Vue applications
+>
+> Nginx as a frontend proxy: Configured specifically to route and cache frontend resources

 #### Backend

-A **dedicated server** that hosts server-side applications to handle client requests and communicate with databases and other services.
+A **application server** that **hosts server-side applications** that process business logic, handle data operations, and interact with databases and other services.

+> Examples: Application servers running Node.js, Python, Java, .NET, etc.

 #### Browser/Frontend App